mohamed-msned/TreesProject/README.md

 .
 Xcode program

 .
-Google map
+Apple Maps

-. create a Twitter account for the App
+.
+Use the application Twitter account link within the App

 .
-GitHub
+GitHub using to collect the teammembers classes And to final Submits the Project.

 --------------------------------------------------------------------------

-# Third-Party:
+# Third-Party-Libraries :

 .
 FireBase (using Authentication access for Sign up and Login - using firebase Store - using firebase database).

 .
-GitHub using to collect the teammembers classes And to final Submits the Project.
+MapKit

 --------------------------------------------------------------------------